 Document title

-Data Breach Notification Policy October 2021
+Data Breach Notification Policy October 2024

 Document author and department

 Samantha Hill, Data Protection Officer

 Approving body

 Executive Director of Corporate Governance

 Date of approval

-20 September 2021
+14 October 2024

 Review date

-July 2024
+October 2027

 Edition no.

-2
+3

 ID Code

 213

 Date of effect

-1 September 2021
+14 October 2024

 EITHER For public access online (internet)?
 Tick as appropriate YES√

 For public access on request copy to be mailed Tick as appropriate YES

 OR For staff access only (intranet)?
 Tick as appropriate YES

-Password protected Tick as appropriate NO√
+Password protected Tick as appropriate

-External queries relating to the document to be referred in the first instance to the Corporate Governance team: email corporate-governance@port.ac.uk
+External queries relating to the document to be referred in the first instance to the Corporate Governance team:

-If you need this document in an alternative format, please email corporate.communications@port.ac.uk
+If you need this document in an alternative format, please email corporate.communications@port.ac.uk email corporate-governance@port.ac.uk policies.docstore.port.ac.uk/policy-213